Affinity apps for Mac: fully compatible with Apple’s latest macOS Big Sur and primed to deliver superfast performance on devices with M1 chips

 With our apps now primed for this transition, Mac customers with M1 can expect a more responsive user experience with respect to painting, pixel editing, filter effects, document rendering and more.
 It also enables many more elements like adjustment layers and live filters to be maintained before performance suffers—allowing for a more non-destructive workflow, even on the most complex of documents.

-To sum it up, M1 makes our apps run faster, smoother and feel more responsive than ever before (we’ve already even seen speed increases of over 3x faster running on the new MacBook Air).
-It’s definitely a big step forward for Mac, and we can’t wait to see how the rest of the Mac range develops with Apple silicon in the future.
+To sum it up, M1 makes our apps run faster, smoother and feel more responsive than ever before (we’ve even seen speed increases of over 3x faster running on the new MacBook Air).
+It’s definitely a big step forward for Mac, and we can’t wait to see how the rest of the Mac range develops in the future.

-If you own the apps already, make sure you download 1.8.6 today for free, otherwise head over to our homepage to learn more about our professional creative software.
+If you own the apps already, make sure you download the latest update today for free, otherwise head over to our homepage to learn more about our professional creative software.